 lscpu

-will show you which partitions are available in general or which nodes are belonging to a specific partition. scontrol show node[ <nodename>]
+will show you which partitions are available in general or which nodes are belonging to a specific partition.scontrol show node[ <nodename>]

-shows ressources available on all nodes (warning: long) or on a specific node.
-Of course, you can also have a look at our table.→ first check whether you are working in the middle of the night.
+→ first check whether you are working in the middle of the night.
 FCH reservations usually cover working days, a typical example would be from 08.00-20.00 Mo-Fr.
 That means that in the middle of the night or on weekends, you have no direct (absolute) priority.
 You still have a very high indirect priority because other users can only use your institute's partition when it's not exclusively reserved and thus during the week can not run jobs there that would take longer than 12 hours to complete.
 Since during daytime, your priority is absolute, and since you do not have that limit, you could, of course, have a job on your partition that runs well into the night, thus shortening the time available to others, against which they can do absolutely nothing.
 That means that your maximum waiting time will still usually just be a few hours (that is, if none of your colleagues with the same priority submits jobs to the same partititon).

 → check whether there could be a reservation for a scheduled lecture that prevents you from accessing the reservation.
 The command scontrol show reservations